-UWS is located in the Russell neighborhood in the outer northeast section of the city.
-Most students who live in Portland choose to live nearby in the north, northeast or southeast sections and often close to one of the following bus lines that travel near our campus (#23 and #77 – walking distance, #22 and #71 – biking distance).
-When looking into housing, take note of our location and surrounding neighborhoods: Parkrose Heights, Wilkes and Hazelwood.
+UWS is located in the Madison South neighborhood in the northeast section of the city, closely bordering northeast/southeast dividing line.
+Most students who live in Portland choose to live nearby in the north, northeast or southeast sections and often close to one of the following bus lines that travel near our campus (#72 and #77 ).
+When looking into housing, take note of our location and surrounding neighborhoods: Sumner, Roseway, Parkrose, Cully, Montavilla and Rose City.

 While it is possible to live on the west side of the Willamette River in Beaverton, Hillsboro and SW Portland, the commutes tend to be much longer.
 Instead, students frequently live in adjacent suburbs that offer lower rents and larger living accommodations such as Clackamas, Corbett, Damascus, Fairview, Gladstone, Gresham, Happy Valley, Milwaukie, Oregon City, Troutdale and West Linn.
 The commute to UWS is also very easy on Interstate 205 from the following communities across the Columbia River in Washington: Battle Ground, Camas, Salmon Creek, Vancouver and Washougal.

 Here’s a helpful map with information on neighborhood boundaries.
-Students interested in finding nearby housing should utilize the UWS classified listing section “Housing Near UWS Campus/Roommate Wanted”.
+Students interested in finding nearby housing should utilize UWS Switchboard where you can create an account and post a personal ‘ask’ or ‘offer.’
 Craigslist is also a helpful resource.
 For pet owners, the Oregon Humane Society keeps a list of pet friendly rentals.
-Read up on the City of Portland’s Fair Housing laws here.
+Read up on the City of Portland’s fair housing laws and other housing resources here.